paytabscom/paytabs-magento2.x/README.md

-# PayTabs - Magento
+# ClickPay - Magento

-The Official Magento2 plugin for PayTabs
+The Official Magento2 plugin for ClickPay

 - - -